MScBMC Admission Requirements

-To be considered for admission, an applicant must have successfully completed the following:
+To be considered for admission to the MScBMC graduate program, an applicant must have successfully completed the following:

 - A 4-year undergraduate degree including the following prerequisite courses: